TradeIdeasPhilip/compress/README.md

 All of our other logic will copy a byte from earlier in the stream.
 If you ask for the probability of a byte we have not seen before, it will be 0.

-We use a very streightforward algorithm.
+We use a very straightforward algorithm.
 We infer the probability of needing a new byte at any given place.
 Then we send a yes/no to the rANS encoder saying that we do or do not need to insert a new byte.
 The results are as small as I could imagine from any other scheme.

 I looked at other ways of dealing with new bytes.
-This worked out the best because I could easily come up with a good estime of the probability for each thing I stored.
+This worked out the best because I could easily come up with a good estimate of the probability for each thing I stored.
 I looked at other alternatives (like setting the initial frequencies of all bytes to 1, rather than 0, when we first start) but these all had too many arbitrary guesses.
 ### Longer Strings
 We have two ways of looking at longer strings.